ryokbys/nap-doc/docs/force_fields/DNN.md

     previous-format `in.params.desc`, you should modify it by replacing species-ID with species name.

-The format of `in.params.desc` is like the following,
+The format of `in.params.desc` using the symmetry functions is like the following,

     2    20
     1    W   W   10.000    2.000